-The hard skin presents itself as an inverted small circle of thick skin or a ‘’cone’.
-This ‘’cone’’ pushes into the skin and causes pain and discomfort.
+The hard skin presents itself as an inverted small circle of thick skin or a ‘cone’.
+This ‘cone’ pushes into the skin and causes pain and discomfort.

 There are various types of corn:

-- Hard Corns (heloma durum) These are often found on the soles of the feet or on the tips and front of the toes.
+- Hard corns (heloma durum): These are often found on the soles of the feet or on the tips and front of the toes.

-- Soft Corns (helomamolle) These are often found between the toes.
+- Soft corns (helomamolle): These are often found between the toes.

-What causes them?
+What causes a corn?

-- They can also develop as a symptom of another foot problem, such as a bunion (a bony swelling at the base of the big toe) or hammer toe (where the toe is bent at the middle joint), both causing increased pressure.
+- They can also develop as a symptom of another foot problem, such as a Bunion (a bony swelling at the base of the big toe) or Hammer Toe (where the toe is bent at the middle joint), both causing increased pressure.

 What is the treatment?

-Contact the team for a consultation for assessment and treatment of corns.
+Contact the team on 02392 388149 or 07795 522700 for a consultation and treatment.